krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

     This tag controls where the plugin system looks for modules.
 The value should be an absolute path.

 **disable_last_success**
     If set to *true*, suppresses KDC updates to the *"Last successful authentication"* field of principal entries requiring preauthentication.
 Setting this flag may improve performance.
-(Principal entries which do not require preauthentication never update the "Last successful authentication" field.)
+(Principal entries which do not require preauthentication never update the "Last successful authentication" field.).

 **disable_lockout**
     If set to *true*, suppresses KDC updates to the *"Last failed authentication"* and *"Failed password attempts"* fields of principal entries requiring preauthentication.
 Setting this flag may improve performance, but also disables account lockout.